 Note 3: The Company is an enterprise with the paid-in capital exceeding NT\$80 million, and according to the "Principles for Reviewing Investment or Technical Cooperation in the Mainland China", the maximum amount shall be 60% of the consolidated net worth.

-Note 4: If the relevant figures in this table involve foreign currencies, profit and loss are calculated at the average exchange rate, and others are listed in Taiwan dollars at the exchange Note 5: Chi Chau Printed Circuit Board (Suining) Co., Ltd is a subsidiary jointly invested by the Company and Chi Chen Investment Co., Ltd.
+Note 4: If the relevant figures in this table involve foreign currencies, profit and loss are calculated at the average exchange rate, and others are listed in Taiwan dollars at the exchange rate on the balance sheet date.
+Note 5: Chi Chau Printed Circuit Board (Suining) Co., Ltd is a subsidiary jointly invested by the Company and Chi Chen Investment Co., Ltd.